socialcomplab/recsys21-relistening-actr/README.md

 # Predicting Music Relistening Behavior Using the ACT-R Framework

-This repository contains the code for the paper: `Predicting Music Relistening Behavior Using the ACT-R Framework`. ([Preprint is available here]( https://arxiv.org/abs/2108.02138))
+This repository contains the code for the paper: `Predicting Music Relistening Behavior Using the ACT-R Framework`. ([Link to paper(https://dl.acm.org/doi/10.1145/3460231.3478846) or [Link to preprint]( https://arxiv.org/abs/2108.02138))

 The paper deals with modeling relistening behavior using a cogntive framework of human memory.